-The full history of this fascinating breed and is history as a RIDDEN sport horse, including its unsurpassed talent for jumping, as well as its benefit for the sport horse breeder of today will be provided in detail in Standardbred Sport Horses (which will be available for purchase this winter).
+This article will present a brief outline of the Standardbred to give you a introduction to its range of talents and its suitability for your sport horse projects.
+The full history of this fascinating breed and its history as a RIDDEN sport horse, including its unsurpassed talent for jumping, as well as its benefit for the sport horse breeder of today will be provided in detail in Standardbred Sport Horses (which will be available for purchase this winter).

 The Standardbred only came into being in 1879 when the equine scholar and breed organizer John Wallace created his second registry for trotting horses (his first was for the American Trotter with a performance standard of 2:40 minute miles).
 But our passion for a fast trotter started earlier than this, and America formed its first trotting breed in 1818 when a three-minute mile standardbred had been set for the breeders, and it became a wildly successful breed not just here, but abroad.
-The new American Trotter went to England, Europe and even Russia where it won so handily that al other trotting breeds brought in our stock to improve their own speed and trot form.The importation of our American Trotter began in 1829 but by the late 1800s was being imported in huge numbers, and today the sport horse breeder will see their own American bloodlines behind many of the great sport horses of today--even the sacred Alme SF has some American Trotter in his background.
+The new American Trotter went to England, Europe and even Russia where it won so handily that all other trotting breeds brought in our stock to improve their own speed and trot form.The importation of our American Trotter began in 1829 but by the late 1800s was being imported in huge numbers, and today the sport horse breeder will see their own American bloodlines behind many of the great sport horses of today--even the sacred Alme SF has some American Trotter in his background.
 It was the the speed--we had more of it.
 And it all goes back to the our first racehorse breed which was the carrier of the speed to all our stock.
 Plus our American Trotter and the pacing Running Horse were ridden race and sport horses, and were valued as Hunter Horses because all of them had a big jump and a calm disposition so they did not loose their head during the excitement of the chase.
 All of this happened before the Standardbred came into being.

-The skill and ability that the modern Standardbred has demonstrated in harness racing has eclipsed its saddle uses in our minds, but in the first half of the 20th century it was also shown as a combination horse, a gaited saddle horse and a "walk, trot, canter" horse in horse shows and still used as a Hunter.
+The skill and ability that the modern Standardbred has demonstrated in harness racing has eclipsed its saddle uses in our minds, but in the first half of the 20th century it was also shown as a combination horse, a gaited saddle horse and a "walk, trot, canter" horse in horse shows and was still widely used as a Hunter.
 In addition it was one of the chosen breeds from which the cavalry picked its breeding stock for the production of both the cavalry mount and its international sport horse.

-The greatest American 3-day event horse was a little mare named Jenny Camp who won the individual silver and team gold medals in the 1932 Olympics and she came back in 1936 to take the individual silver again.
+The greatest American three-day event horse was a little mare named Jenny Camp who won the individual silver and team gold medals in the 1932 Olympics and she came back in 1936 to take the individual silver again.
 Jenny was 3/4 Thoroughbred and 1/4 was Standardbred.
 This sport success was not a fluke as her full brother Don R was on the 1932 Olympic jump team.
 Standardbred mares were a top choice for crossing on the Remount Thoroughbred stallions.

 The trot and the pace are the intermediate gaits between the walk and the gallop.
 A horse can be 'dual-gaited', able to both trot and pace.
-Our original racehorse was gaited only- the trotting strains emerged with the addition of other bloodlines.
+Our original racehorse was gaited only--the trotting strains emerged with the addition of other bloodlines.
 For instance our New England Running Horse strain was called the Narragansett Pacer; its speed was timed in the early 1700s as pacing a mile in less than 2:30 minutes.
 Additions of the Colonial Dutch Cob into the breeding population produced a trot in some stains.

 So in what way are these harness racers a resource for the sport horse breeder?